kakavi/metabase/docs/users-guide/15-alerts.md

 ### Types of alerts

-There are three kinds of things you can get alerted about in Metabase:
+There are three kinds of things you can get alerted about in Kenga Analytics:

 1. When a time series crosses a goal line.
 2. When a progress bar reaches or goes below its goal.